Bill & Melinda Gates Foundation

 Grant in 2017

 Ventria Bioscience, Inc. is a biotechnology company based in Fort Collins, Colorado, specializing in the development, manufacturing, and marketing of health and nutrition products.
-Founded in 1993, the company focuses on human nutrition and therapeutics, offering a range of products that includes lactoferrin and lysozyme glycoproteins, which are utilized for gastrointestinal health and the dietary management of acute diarrhea, as well as for treating topical infections and fungal conditions.
-Ventria also provides OptiVERO, a specialized cell culture media for vaccine manufacturing, and operates a BioShare program that grants researchers access to recombinant proteins and peptides for various research applications.
-The company leverages its patented ExpressTec technology, which enhances recombinant protein yield through a plant-based manufacturing process, enabling the development of new biotherapeutics, vaccines, and other biomanufacturing reagents.
+Founded in 1993, the company focuses on human nutrition and therapeutics, offering a product portfolio that includes lactoferrin and lysozyme glycoproteins, which are beneficial for gastrointestinal health, dietary management of acute diarrhea, and treatment of various infections and inflammations.
+Ventria also provides OptiVERO, a specialized cell culture media for vaccine manufacturing, and supports researchers through its BioShare program, which grants access to recombinant proteins and peptides for research purposes.
+The company utilizes its patented ExpressTec technology, a plant-based recombinant protein manufacturing system that significantly increases protein yield, to drive innovation in biotherapeutics, novel vaccines, and other applications.

 PnuVax